lexffe/discorder/README.md

 Controlls:

  - ctrl-o: Opens help
- - ctrl-s: Select server
+ - ctrl-s: Select server/channel/private channel
-     + space marks a channel for listening
-     + enter selects the channel for typing
- - ctrl-g: select channel
- - ctrl-p: select private channel (direct messages)
- - ctrl-j: Queries the log for the current channel (for debugging, or when you think it missed a new message)
  - ctrl-l: Clears the log, will later be changed to toggle hiding the log, and you can view the log in a seperate window, but thats for later...!
  - ctrl-q: Quit
  - backspace: closes the active window if any
+ - arrow up/down go up/down in history and also select messages

 ##Screenshots